UserLevelUp/ALOOF/readme.md

 - **Order-Based Mapping**: The link between a line in an ALOOF definition and its corresponding implementation details in the parallel data structure is based strictly on their **order**.
 The first ALOOF line corresponds to the first data item, the second to the second, and so on.
 - **Target Agnosticism**: Because the ALOOF definition is abstract, the *same* definition can theoretically be used to generate different output formats (HTML, JSON, XML, UI definitions, backend code structures, etc.) simply by using different templates in the processing step.

+## Core Requirements (Distilled)
+1. ALOOF as a DSL: We're working with the ALOOF language as defined in the readme.md.
+Line-Based Processing: Each line in ALOOF represents a distinct form element or a group of related elements.
+1. Order Markers for Grouping/Mapping: The [N] or [arbitrary] markers are used to group elements so they a presentable and simply precede the rest of the content.
+The markers themselves are arbitrary and do not imply any output order.
+1. The line itself represents the order.
+1. Parallel Data: ALOOF is designed to work with a separate "parallel data" structure.
+1. Excel Analogy: Each ALOOF line can be thought of as a single cell in Excel.
+1. Metadata: Cells to the left or right of the ALOOF cell in Excel represent metadata for that specific ALOOF line.
+1. Related Fields: Each ALOOF line represents a set of related fields.
+1. HTML Output: The immediate goal is to generate a basic HTML structure for each ALOOF element, specifically:
+<label>: For the field label.
+<input>: For the input field.
+<validation>: For the validation rules (we'll represent this as a <span> for now).
+(a.) : This is the desired output format.
+: This is the desired line break.
+1. No Output Order: The output order of the HTML elements is not determined by the ALOOF order markers.
+1. Submit Button: We need to handle submit buttons.
+1. Loop Line by Line: Each line is to be looped over in sequence.
+1. ALOOF: No one really cares about the other columsn in Excel that aren't about ALOOF because we are all ALOOF.

 ## Syntax Overview

 ALOOF uses a simple, line-based syntax.
 Each line typically defines a form element or a configuration setting.